 MERCIER VS. CORRANZA; LAKE COUNTY; $380,000 SETTLEMENT

-In this gruesome accident, a woman was riding on the back of a motorcycle when another vehicle crashed right into it as the car attempted to make a left-hand turn through the motorcycle’s lane.
-She was actually thrown off the bike and dragged by the car in the immediate aftermath of the incident.
-Naturally, she was seriously injured and she actually died from these same injuries.
+In this gruesome accident, a woman was riding on the back of a motorcycle when another vehicle crashed right into it as the car attempted to make a left-hand turn into the motorcycle’s lane.
+She was thrown off the bike and dragged by the car in the immediate aftermath of the incident.
+Naturally, she was seriously injured, and she died from these same injuries.

 Next of kin for the plaintiff brought a lawsuit against the drivers of the motorcycle and the car.
 It claimed both were negligent in driving too fast, failing to keep a proper lookout, and not yielding to each other.
-Obviously, neither defendant had a leg to stand in countering any of these charges so both looked to settle fast.
+Apparently, neither defendant had a leg to stand in countering any of these charges, so both looked to settle fast.

 Need Help?
 Have Questions About an Illinois Motorcycle Case?